Expand Neurons, Not Parameters: Generalization to real-world vision tasks

-To assess the generalizability of FPE, we evaluate its performance on four multiclass classification tasks of increasing complexity: FashionMNIST, CIFAR-100, ImageNet-100, and ImageNet-1k.
-We use the single hidden layer classifier (Section \ref{sec:architecture}) for the first three tasks, and use a five layer classifier for ImageNet-1k (Section \ref{sec:practical}).
-Inspired by the feature Gram matrix in the Boolean DNF case, we attempt to implement a similar feature-clustering algorithm.
-We first train a dense baseline model for a few epochs to allow for learning to occur.
-We then compute the feature Gram matrix of $\mathbf{W_1}$ as before.
-Finally, we cluster the rows of the Gram matrix, and treat the clusters as groups of features that should remain together, as is in the case of clauses.
-We then balance the number of clusters that go to each subneuron.
+We use the single hidden layer classifier (\cref{sec:architecture}) for the first three tasks, and use a five layer classifier for ImageNet-1k (\cref{sec:practical}).
+Inspired by the Gram matrix in the Boolean DNF case, we implement a similar feature-clustering algorithm.
+As described in \cref{sec:fpe}, we first train a dense baseline model for 25 epochs to allow for near convergence and compute the feature Gram matrix of $\mathbf{W_1}$.
+Finally, we cluster the rows of the Gram matrix and treat the clusters as groups of features that should remain together, as is in the case of clauses.
+We then balance the number of clusters that go to each sub-neuron, and fine-tune for 25 more epochs for both the baseline and the FPE model.

-We observe several notable trends across FPE performance.
-First, feature-based splitting consistently outperforms the dense baseline across various hidden sizes, affirming the overall effectiveness of the FPE framework.
-Indeed, in some scenarios, we can double dense performance (Figure \ref{fig:realdata}b), greatly improving accuracy per parameter.
+We observe several performance trends for FPE.
+First, feature-based splitting consistently outperforms the dense baseline across various hidden sizes, affirming the overall effectiveness of the FPE framework (\cref{fig:realdata}).
+Indeed, in some scenarios, we can double dense performance (\cref{fig:realdata}b), greatly improving accuracy per parameter.
+However, we find that our feature-based splitting method performs only comparably to random splitting in practice, even though both improve over the dense baseline.
+This is similar to what we observe in the Boolean DNF experiments (\cref{sec:casestudy,sec:booleansweep}), where random splitting still provides some gains over the dense baseline.